 Are you experiencing an unexplained weight loss?
 Do you often have blurred vision or feel exhausted?
 Is there an increase in your thirst & hunger?
 Did you know that some people diagnosed with Type 2 Diabetes or prediabetes may not even go through symptoms of these conditions?

 If you have the symptoms above, to be sure, you can call your doctor and get an appointment to check if you are diabetic.
-But if you are reluctant about that, you can go and buy a Diabetes Test Kit, with a glucose meter, and get yourself tested!
+But if you are reluctant about that, you can go and buy a diabetes test kit, with a glucose meter, and get yourself tested and test result!

 Also, if you have diabetes, you should be aware that self-checking your blood sugar is essential for your treatment.
 Knowing how to test yourself leads you to manage your blood glucose levels at any time of the day, wherever you are.